Written For ParentCircle Website new design update

-Protect: Guard children from being exposed to serious parental conflicts.
-Parental fights, especially physical assaults such as slapping, kicking or hitting, impact children irrespective of age.
+Protect: Guard children against being exposed to serious parental conflicts.
+Parental fights, especially physical assaults such as slapping, kicking, or hitting, impact children irrespective of age.
 Thus, parents should not give children the opportunity to watch heated arguments.
 Remember, children know when parents are trying to fake the whole situation.

 Avoid: There may be situations when one parent feels like shouting at the other.
 In such instances, it is better to leave the room or step away from the children's hearing to deal with such uncontrollable emotions.

 Reason out: It is okay for children to know the outline of what is happening between their parents.
 A gist that parents are in disagreement but are trying to sort it out can be given.
 The details given should be based on children's age and grasping power and should be brief and honest.
 This will help children understand that 'it is common to have differences of opinion between two individuals'.
 Nevertheless, giving emotional content should be avoided.
 No way should the information affect their sense of safety.
 It should be made clear to children that they are not responsible for the disagreement between parents.
 And, once the conflict is resolved, it is important to give children the follow-up information also.
 By doing this, parents can reassure children that love is eternal and also help develop a sense of belonging.

 Resolving conflicts: Sometimes, parents in a conflicting relationship lean on their children for support.
 Instead of doing this, parents must prove to children that they are in control of the situation.
 Children are too 'young' to support parents in such situations.